valinsky/anaconda_rock_paper_scissors/README.md

 # General description
 This is a simple Rock Paper Scissor game written purely in Python, and leveraging SQLite and Alembic.

 Currently the game supports only 2 players.
 When the game is run, the two players are prompted to enter their names.
-Then each playes will take a turn and make a choice.
+Then each player will take a turn and make a choice.
 The valid choiced are `rock`, `paper`, `scissors`, `save` and `quit`.
 - If a player chooses `save`, the game will end and the current scores will be saved.
 - If a player chooses `quit`, that's an indication of a rage quit.
 The game will not be saved and progress will be lost for both players.
 - Otherwise the game will be played normally.
 The winner of each round will be displayed, alongside their current scores.